Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State has covered the spread on two occasions this year.
+- Thus far this season Oklahoma State has two wins against the spread.

-- The Cowboys have been favored by 4 points or more two times this season and covered the spread in one of them.
+- The Cowboys have covered the spread once this season when favored by 3.5 points or more (in two chances).

 - Oklahoma State's games this year have hit the over on two of three set point totals (66.7%).